tankh99/tp/docs/DeveloperGuide.md

    Therefore, each appointment has a unique identifier that does not change even when the natural order of the list is changed.

 ### Query Appointment Feature
-The query appointment feature allows users to query appointments by specific fields like by patient ID or name or appointment ID.
+The query appointment feature allows users to query appointments by specific fields through the use of patient ID or name or appointment ID.
 Querying by datetime is done via the filter appointment feature.

 Below is the sequence diagram for querying appointments